-Owner, David Earling, grew up along the river, in Titusville, New Jersey, with farmers as neighbors and friends.
+Owner, David Earling, grew up along the Delaware river in Titusville, New Jersey, with farmers as neighbors and friends.
 He went off to NYC to find fame and fortune and then returned home with his own family to start Gravity Hill Farm.
 The name is for the famous section of Pleasant Valley Road where nature defies gravity and pulls your stalled car UP the road!
 Read about Gravity Hill here.

 Like other teens in the area, David thought it was "way cool" and always took his dates to experience the phenomenon, including future wife and farm co-owner, Maria Nicolo.
 Now they both think it's "way cool" to have their farm defying gravity and can't wait til their kids grow up to appreciate the wonder of it all.